Dragonos/SDL-Arduino-Communication/README.md

 # Communication between SDL and Arduino

 This repository contains a demonstration of how we can establish communication between the SDL library and the Arduino boad.
-The PlaneGame folder contains two versions of the game and the sketsh that should be uploaded to the Arduino board.
+The PlaneGame folder contains three versions of the game and the sketsh that should be uploaded to the Arduino board.

+* Version 1 : Without interaction with the Arduino board
+* Version 2 : With direction control with the Arduino board
+* Version 3 : With connection instructions in separate files (arduino.h/arduino.c)

 ## How to build